Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 Rooibos tea history: Khoisan people

 In the 18th century, the Dutch settlers started drinking rooibos tea, mainly because it was cheaper than black tea imported from Europe.
-A Russian immigrant named Benjamin Ginsberg became fascinated about rooibos tea during the early 20th century.
+A Russian immigrant named Benjamin Ginsberg became fascinated with rooibos tea during the early 20th century.
 He is often called the father of commercial rooibos tea, and he was the first one to cure rooibos leaves by fermenting them in barrels.

 Rooibos production started to increase in the 1930s when Dr. Pieter Le Fras Nortier developed a method for germinating rooibos seeds, which allowed larger-scale cultivation of the plant.
 Dr. Nortier also researched the medicinal properties of rooibos, and his work was continued by Dr. Annetjie Theron who discovered that rooibos helped with her baby’s colic.

-What is Red Rooibos Tea
+What is Red Rooibos Tea?

 Rooibos (Aspalathus linearis) means ‘red bush’ and it has needle-like green leaves and yellow flowers.